Secondary Education (Bachelor of Science in Education, B.S.E.)

 • Skilled in the techniques and methods of teaching across a diverse student population (MoSPE/MWSU/INTASC Standards);

-• Practiced in the application of six domains of positive teacher dispositions (MWSU Disposition).
+• Practiced in the application of six domains of professional teacher dispositions (MWSU Disposition).

 The Professional Semester